Tutorial setup

 Notice that the concretized spec now:

-• has a single entry in its versions list; and
+• has a single entry in its versions list

 Querying the Spack database

-Even more powerful queries are available when we look at the information stored in the Spack database.
+More powerful queries are available when we look at the information stored in the Spack database.
 The Database object in Spack is in the spack.store.STORE.db variable.
 We’ll interact with it mainly through the query() method.
-Let’s see the documentation available for query() using python’s built-in help() function:
+Let’s see the documentation available for query() using Python’s built-in help() function:

 >>> import spack.store